Feel free to email us at firstname.lastname@example.org to create a support case. Our engineers will help you directly.

 - To filter traffic without creating additional networks.

 Connect Purple's WAN Port to the LAN port of your router, then connect the rest of your devices to Purple's LAN port.
 All network flows passing through Firewalla will be monitored and controlled.

 - Reboot the modem/router before installing Purple in router mode.
 Some service providers may require you to do this when using a new router.

 - Make sure your mobile phone has internet access.
 If you are setting up the Purple in router mode, and your phone is still connected to Wi-Fi, switch to cellular mode.
 If you don't have cellular data or Wi-Fi access, here's a workaround for setting up Purple as your main router without connecting your phone to the Internet: How to set up Gold/Purple as your main router if your phone has no Internet access.

 - If you are setting up the Purple with Simple/DHCP/Bridge Mode, make sure to turn on the DHCP function on your router, otherwise Purple may not be able to get its IP Address from it.

 Note, currently, Purple does not support the initial setup with a Wi-Fi WAN, if you'd like to use Wi-Fi as your only WAN connection, set it up with an ethernet cable first, then switch the WAN to Wi-Fi or use Fail-over mode.

-Open the Firewalla App on your phone, tap on the "+" icon, choose Firewalla Purple, the App will guide you to wire up the box.
+Open the Firewalla App on your phone, tap on the "+" icon, choose Firewalla Purple, and the App will guide you to wire up the box.